icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > Awesome DeFi platforms and protocols on Algorand.
 Please note that this list is not aimed to promote any specific project, but rather to provide a comprehensive overview of the ecosystem.
 Do your own research before investing or using any of the projects listed here.

 - [Tinyman](https://tinyman.org/) - A decentralized trading protocol, AMM and platform.
-- [Algofi](https://www.algofi.org/) - Decentralized lending market and stablecoin on the Algorand blockchain.
 - [Pact](https://www.pact.fi/) - Decentralised Automated Market Maker (AMM) built on the Algorand protocol.
 - [Lofty.ai](https://www.lofty.ai/) - Tokenized real estate investing platform.
 - [Folks.finance](https://folks.finance/) - Decentralized capital markets protocol.
 - [C3](https://c3.io/) - Cross-margin cross-collateralization clearing engine protocol.
 - [Cometa.farm](https://cometa.farm/) - Decentralized liquidity-as-a-service.
-- [aramid.finance/](https://www.aramid.finance/) - A Decentralized Cross-Chain Protocol supporitng Algorand, Polygon, Ethereum and other EVM chains.
+- [aramid.finance](https://www.aramid.finance/) - A Decentralized Cross-Chain Protocol supporitng Algorand, Polygon, Ethereum and other EVM chains.
 - [stabilitas.finance](https://stabilitas.finance/) - Stable and secure digital assets for various purposes such as purchases, remittances and as a store of value.
 - [vestige.fi](https://vestige.fi/) - A decentralized ecosystem of tools primary used as a tool to track and trend Algorand Standard Assets and Liquidity Pools across the ecosystem.
 The platform also provides a decentralized swap and a launchpad platform.

 ## Nodes & Consensus Participation

 - [Algorand - The Undocumented Docs](https://github.com/AlgoChads/algorand-undoc-docs) - Dev Notes for Archival Node, Indexer Setup (and more).
-- [AlgoNode](https://algonode.io) - Free Node/Indexer APIs, Node running FAQ, Node/Indexer daily snapshots.
+- [Nodely](https://nodely.io) - Free Node/Indexer APIs, Node running FAQ, Node/Indexer daily snapshots.
 - [Algorand Node UI](https://github.com/algorand/node-ui) - Terminal UI for remote Algorand node management.
 - [SubQuery](https://subquery.network) - Open, fast, flexible, and decentralised cross-chain data indexer for Algorand ([getting started guide](https://academy.subquery.network/quickstart/quickstart_chains/algorand.html)).
 - [AlgoRun](https://github.com/algorandfoundation/algorun) - Simple CLI utility for setting up and starting Algorand MainNet participation node.